GrigoriiAnfalov/Arcane-Odyssey-Fishing/README.md

 - Turn on shift lock, set graphics to 1, to reduce possible sources that can trigger the script.
 - Put fishing rod in the hotbar under number 3, or change the script to the desired number.
 (Replace the 3 on lines 23, 25, 32, 34)
 - The script starts paused.
+- The script will display a tooltip near the top of the screen, when it does something.
+Good for a quick check to see if it works.
 - PageUp - Pauses/Unpauses the script
 - PageDown - Exits the script
 - Home - Reloads the script.

+**Do not turn your monitor off, as this prevents AHK from using ImageSearch.**

 The overheating status triggers the script, so avoid islands with it to maximize fish/hr.